 Pros and Cons of Camping

 I consider camping ‘sleeping out.’
 That usually means in a tent, but can also mean sleeping under the stars, in some sort of camper trailer (or even RV), or sleeping in a campervan or in a car.
-I’ve compared and contrasted these types of camping elsewhere (and argued for why tent camping is the bestOpens in a new tab.), but all of them can be loads of fun.
+I’ve compared and contrasted these types of camping elsewhere (and argued for why tent camping is the best), but all of them can be loads of fun.

 As a further definition of camping, I’d argue that 1) you need to stay overnight and 2) staying in a cabin doesn’t count (but a yurt does maybe?).
 Under this definition, backpacking is also considered camping unless you stay in some sort of hostel or hotel.